AndreasKrauss42/sphinx-docs-template/docs/sample_chapter/chapter.rst

    Section
    =======

-Sections can be splitted in subsections, such as:
+Sections can be split in subsections, such as:

 Subsection
 ----------